MosesSoftEng/kotlin-android-learning/jetpack-compose/README.md

 ## Why Jetpack Compose
 Simplifies and accelerates UI development on Android with less code, powerful tools, and intuitive Kotlin APIs.

-## Create a compsable function using @Composable annotation
+## Create a composable function using @Composable annotation

 ## Create a composable android studio project
 New project, jetpack compose